balennouri/balen-project1/README.md

 * I find a lot of solutions on [YouTube](https://www.youtube.com/) and that was really good and educational.
 * The fonts for the website did I find on [Google Fonts](https://fonts.google.com/)
 * The icons used on the about me page, contact page and the social media were taken from [Font Awesome](https://fontawesome.com)
+* The screenshot at the top of the ReadMe was built from [Ami Responsive.](https://ui.dev/amiresponsive)

 ## Images And Video